cmoesgaard/curl/docs/CODE_REVIEW.md

 A single function should never be large as that makes it hard to follow and understand all the exit points and state changes.
-Some existing functions in curl certainly violate this ground rule but when reviewing new code we should propose splitting into smaller functions.
+Some existing functions in carl certainly violate this ground rule but when reviewing new code we should propose splitting into smaller functions.

 ## Duplication is evil